 On the ride home I sat in the back seat of the car.
 Images of that mysterious world swirled around in my head.
-I was not sure if I had visited a place where the ancient Roman gods had lived or just the home of a rich man who had faded into history when Dad was my age.
+I was not sure if I had visited a place where the ancient Roman gods had lived or just the home of a rich man who had faded into history my Dad was a kid.

 I also wondered how Dad changed my mind about climbing those stairs.
 He must have had some secret super power that only dads have.
 That thought was the result of reading Marvel Comic books at five years old.

 It was not until years later and having children of my own that I was able to see clearly what was at work in that moment.

 More is handed down to children through your example when you do things together than all the life lessons you could ever tell them.

 Thanks, Dad.
 Eighty-five old and still awesome.